DashInvests/manual/1 - Manual.md

 We care about getting some information rights -- basically the ability for us to understand how well the company is doing, and its financials.

-We go into much more detail in our public [explanation of our investment documents](https://medium.com/@hjs/were-open-sourcing-our-investment-documents-f96b6e8c40e5).

 ### The numbers

-Our standard first check is $500,000, though more and more often we are investing up to $1M.
+Our standard first check could be anything up to $250,000 for the right opportunity.
 We want to invest enough to give a startup the money it needs to make real progress in the early days, and to attract other investors alongside us if needed.
-We are happy to lead, and happy to participate in rounds led by others, depending on the situation -- in earliest-stage venture, sometimes the [idea of a lead means different things to different people](http://also.roybahat.com/post/119369807637/in-earliest-stage-venture-what-is-a-lead-anyway).
+We are happy to lead, and happy to participate in rounds led by others, depending on the situation.

-In the early days of our fund, we wrote smaller checks because (like the early days of companies) we believe in burning capital slowly until you find product-market fit.
-(In our first year, our biggest check was $250,000.)
+In many instances we may write smaller checks because we believe in burning capital slowly until you find product-market fit.

-We have no minimum check size, and have written checks as small as $25,000, especially in what we call a ["flag" investment](https://github.com/Bloomberg-Beta/Manual/blob/master/1%20-%20Manual.md#flag).
+We have no minimum check size, and would write checks as $25,000, especially in what we call a ["flag" investment](https://github.com/DashInvests/manual/blob/master/1%20-%20Manual.md#flag).

 We care about price.
 We avoid having a hard requirement about our ownership percentage.
 That said, we want to get return on our time in addition to our capital, so we generally want to be able to own a meaningful amount of a company over time.
 A good rule of thumb for us is that meaningful ownership means roughly 10%.
 We are comfortable taking the highest possible levels of risk and we believe that founders, and their investors, should be rewarded for that.
 (We also believe companies are successful when their teams also get generous equity grants that motivate the early team members to create something valuable.)